Discussing Torah matters because the Torah matters

 13. In Genesis 24, Eliezer and Rebekah meet at a well and then go to her house.
 At her house, their special encounter at the well is relayed to her family.
 This is an important moment for Rebekah.
 As she listens to Eliezer retell the story, she comes to understand more about herself.
 Think about it: back when she was drawing water for the camels, she was focused only on the task at hand.
 She had no idea what would come of her actions.
 She doesn’t put it all together until she hears it through Eliezer’s voice as he recounts the events later on.
 Then something special takes place.
 It works the same way with our own testimony.
 Any time we reflect on our past and consider how God brought us to Him, we recount certain moments that, at the time, may have seemed mundane or commonplace.
 But later we perceive them differently.
 Those moments become special to us once we hear them through the voice of the Spirit.

 14. Eliezer gives gifts, garments, and precious things.
 Some translations say costly ornaments but mine says precious things.
 Note, though, “This term rendered precious things, as found in Songs 4:13, is used to express exquisite fruits or delicacies” (Source).
 Rashi concurs: he translates Genesis 24:53 to say delicious fruits.
 In other words, Eliezer gives gifts, garments, and delicious fruits (Source).
 I like this translation best because it yields an insight.
-Eliezer gives gifts to the bride, but the delicious fruits he gives to Rebekah’s family.
-The fruits are not for Rebekah, after all.
-The fruits are because of Rebekah, yes, but they are for the others.
-In like manner, the Holy Spirit gives us gifts (1 Corinthians 12).
-Meanwhile, the fruit of the Spirit are for everyone around us.
+Eliezer gives gifts to the bride, but to Rebekah’s family he gives delicious fruits.
+The fruits are not for Rebekah.
+The fruits are because of Rebekah, but they are intended for the others.
+In like manner, the fruit of the Spirit are for everyone around us, but they get to be shared because of us.

 15. Eliezer doesn’t like delay.
 When Laban wants Rebekah to stay another ten days before leaving, Eliezer tells him, “Do not delay me” (24:56).
 Eliezer doesn’t want to wait around.
 He wants to act.
-This is indicative of the Holy Spirit.
+The Holy Spirit is obsessed with the present tense.

 16. On her journey to meet Isaac, Rebekah is carried by the camel that she watered the night before.
-It’s like her good deeds service the thing that bring her to the son, while Eliezer leads the way.
+Her good deeds service the thing that bring her to the son, while Eliezer leads the way.
 During her journey with Eliezer, Rebekah does not see Isaac.
 She merely anticipates meeting him in person.
-Finally, at the end, she lays eyes on him.
+Finally, at the end, she lays eyes on him in the distance.
 She asks Eliezer, “Who is that man walking toward us?”
 And Eliezer says, “That is my master.”
 I love this so much because we journey toward a Messiah whom we have never met in person.
 But we come to know Him in advance through what the Spirit reveals to us as we walk together.
 In time, the Spirit will introduce us to one another in person.

 Man (is) appointed mortal, sorrow, (but) blessed God shall come down, teaching.
 His death shall bring, the despairing, rest.
 As Chuck Missler says, You will never convince me that a group of Jewish rabbis conspired to hide the Christian Gospel right here in a genealogy within their venerated Torah!”

-This notion may sound far-fetched but look at how Jesus associates unforgiveness with murder.
+This idea may sound far-fetched but look at how Jesus associates unforgiveness with murder.
 In Matthew 18, we read, “Then Peter said to Jesus, ‘Lord, how often will my brother sin against me, and I forgive him?
 As many as seven times?’
 Jesus said to him, ‘I do not say to you seven times, but seventy-seven times.’”
 Jesus, a master at the Torah, is borrowing the language from Genesis 4.

 Thinking back on Abel’s bloods crying out to God from the ground, I think it goes to show how appalled God is by murder and unforgiveness.
-Cain’s murder wasn’t just a murder; it was a mass murder.
-Unforgiveness isn’t just a one-time violation; it’s an ongoing violation that you and I will never understand.
+Cain’s murder didn’t end the life of a single man; it ended the life-possibility of many after him.
+Unforgiveness isn’t just a one-and-done violation; it’s a violation that eliminates more possibilities than you and I will never understand.

-Returning to our subject at hand: Genesis 4:25, “And Adam knew his wife again, and she bore a son and called his name Seth, for she said, ‘God has appointed for me another offspring instead of Abel, for Cain killed him.’”
+Genesis 4:25: “And Adam knew his wife again, and she bore a son and called his name Seth, for she said, ‘God has appointed for me another offspring instead of Abel, for Cain killed him.’”
+This verse holds the key.

 The Tower of Babel: Thoughts & Commentary